Ketel Marte Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks and Ketel Marte, who went 3-for-5 with a double, a home run and two RBI last time in action, take on Wade Miley and the Milwaukee Brewers at Chase Field, Monday at 9:40 PM ET.
+After going 2-for-3 with a double in his most recent game, Ketel Marte and the Arizona Diamondbacks take on the Milwaukee Brewers (who will hand the ball to Corbin Burnes) at 9:40 PM ET on Tuesday.

-He racked up two extra-base hits in his most recent game (3-for-5 with a double, a home run and two RBI) against the Dodgers.
+He racked up two hits (going 2-for-3 with a double) in his most recent game against the Brewers.

 Ketel Marte Game Info & Props vs. the Brewers